lfhenrl/hhl-ui/src/pages/components/dataGrid.md

   ## Column resize
   You can resize the column width dragging the border.<br>
   In the dropDown menu you can select `Auto size` that will adjust the size to the content.<br>
-  You can auto adjust all columns by clicking the <div class="ico-expand_horizontal"  style="margin-bottom: -7px;"/> icon in the bottom toolbar.<br>
+  You can auto adjust all columns by clicking the expand_horizontal icon in the bottom toolbar.<br>
   You can prevent this by adding auto-width="false"
 <br>
   <br>

   ## Column Toggle
-In the columns menu you get by cliking the <div class="ico-columns" style="margin-bottom: -7px;"/> icon in the bottom toolbar.<br>
+In the columns menu you get by cliking the columns icon in the bottom toolbar.<br>
 You can toggle the columns on or off by the checkbox.
 <br>
 <br>

 ## Column Reorder
-In the columns menu you get by cliking the <div class="ico-columns"  style="margin-bottom: -7px;"/> icon in the bottom toolbar.<br>
+In the columns menu you get by cliking the columns icon in the bottom toolbar.<br>
 you can drag the column up and down to adjust the order of the columns.
 <br>
 <br>

   ## Export to Excel
-In the columns menu you get by cliking the <div class="ico-excel"  style="margin-bottom: -7px;"/> icon in the bottom toolbar.<br>
+In the columns menu you get by cliking the excel icon in the bottom toolbar.<br>
 you can drag the column up and down to adjust the order of the columns.
 <br>
 <br>